Whether you're wanting a quality degree, a social life at uni or a job when you graduate, these are the important questions to ask.

 How will I get to uni each day?

-Whether you love Mum's cooking, or love a sleep-in, having a world-class uni in Liverpool means there's no need to commute; you can gain valuable qualifications close to home.
+Whether you love Mum's cooking, or love a sleep-in, having a world-class uni in Liverpool means there's no need to travel long distances; you can gain valuable qualifications close to home.
 UOW students can access a free community shuttle bus (there's a bus stop right outside campus), the rapid bus transit-way or get to class via train, bike or car.
 Imagine what you can do with all that time you won't spend commuting?

 "I chose UOW Liverpool because I had previously done a summer masterclass whilst I was still in high school, and they were just so welcoming.
 I specifically chose this campus as I live close and I have always wanted to be local to my university.
 I made the right choice because UOW Liverpool feels like home." - Roqaya Razavi